Sinking of F174: Attempts to publicize the disaster

 The tragedy remained unknown to the general public for five years, until Bellu made available the photographs of the wreck taken by the ROV and he published his book Ghosts of Portopalo.
-Coincidentally, the day before the tragedy, migrants staged a demonstration in Piazza Colonna in Rome and a hunger strike to assert their "right to exist".
+Coincidentally, the day before the tragedy, migrants had staged a demonstration in Piazza Colonna in Rome and a hunger strike to assert their "right to exist".

 In those five years, friends and relatives of the victims had tried to publicize their cause.
 Relatives of the Pakistani victims succeeded in joining forces thanks to Mr. Zabiullah, father of one of the deceased, and worked together to trace the whole chain of people and organizations managing the human traffic from Pakistan, to Greece and Italy, led by Turkish criminals, Greek shipowners, Kurd warlords and Italian Mafia.
 This report, published in Italy by Narcomafie, helped in the proceedings against the crew of the recently impounded Iohan.

 The finding of a sunken body near Gela sparked interest by other journalists and by the Indian and Pakistani embassies.
 The Sri Lankan embassy preferred not to get involved, since their dead were mostly Sikhs and Tamils, persecuted minorities in that country.
 Two of the dead were relatives of Shabir Khan, the leader of the Italian Pakistani community, and had applied for residence permits.

 Government's stance on immigration

-Requests by locals citizens, European civil rights associations and Portuguese government to Silvio Berlusconi's administration to recover the wreckage and corpses went unheard.
+Requests by local citizens, European civil rights associations and Portuguese government to Silvio Berlusconi's administration to recover the wreckage and corpses went unheard.
 The same happened to any call for a broader inquiry about the human traffic in the Mediterranean and the lack of action by local officers who got a hint of the tragedy.

 Many civil rights activist and civil associations spoke out against the new immigration law that criminalized illegal aliens, which implied that fishermen helping a sinking immigrant boat in order to save lives could be prosecuted for helping clandestine immigration (as happened in 2004 in the case of the ship Cap Anamour, which was impounded for saving from the sea 39 Darfur immigrants).
 The Portopalo tragedy was cited as an example of bad behavior caused by unfair immigration laws.